plutov/practice-go/nasacollage/README.md

 Rules:

-- You should use original photos, resizing and cutting is not allowed.
+- You should use original photos, cutting is not allowed, but you an resize them proportionally.
 - One photo can't be used more than once on the collage.
-- It should be more than 4 photos on the collage.
+- It should be more than 10 photos on the collage.

 Note: you may hit the rate limit (1000 requests per hour).